MyTooliT/Protocol/Protocol.md

 ### Bluetooth

-The actual Bluetooth transmissions speed is 1Mbit gross but a message transmission delays due to CSMA/CD.
-CSMA/CD prevents transmitting if an ongoing transport is in process (radio energy at all counts!) in the corresponding transport frequency interval and each prevent delays the transport time exponentially.
-Note that simultaneously sending or any radio interference may destroy any radio frame and the actual Bluetooth configuration avoids re-requests at the protocol stack level (Application must do this).
-Furthermore, Bluetooth supports a net bandwidth of about 700kBit if each frame is 255Bytes long.
-However, applicatory Bluetooth supports a maximum net bandwidth of about 420kbit/s.
+The actual Bluetooth transmissions speed is 1 MBit gross.
+However, a message transmission might be delayed due to CSMA/CD.
+CSMA/CD prevents transmission, if an ongoing transport is in process in the corresponding transport frequency interval.
+Each collision delays the transport time exponentially.
+Note that simultaneously sending or any radio interference may destroy any radio frame and the actual Bluetooth configuration avoids re-requests at the protocol stack level (application must do this).

+Bluetooth supports a net bandwidth of about 700 kBit if each frame is 255 bytes long.
+However, Bluetooth applications supports a maximum net bandwidth of about 420 kbit/s.

 ### CAN20